MicrosoftDocs/azure-stack-docs/AKS-Hybrid/data-collection.md

 AKS hybrid data is sent in JSON format, and is stored in a secure Microsoft-operated datacenter as follows:

 - Billing data is sent to the respective resource of that region in which the customer has registered the device.
-- Diagnostic data (classified as "non-personal data") is stored within the US or the EU, based on what the customer has selected at the time of deployment.
-Telemetry data is always stored within the US.
+- Telemetry data (classified as "non-personal data") is stored within the US.

 For information about how Microsoft stores diagnostic data in Azure, see [Data residency in Azure](https://azure.microsoft.com/global-infrastructure/data-residency/).